MileHacker Logo

 Self-Driving & Rentals

 Foreigners cannot drive within China using an International Driving Permit.
-A Chinese driver's license is obligatory for car rentals.
+SOMEONE From china driver'a driving license is obligatory for car rentals.

 Car Rental Information